-Following the lapse of the ZPG Claims, Steamship Copper and Gold ("Steamship"), a related party to GGC, staked 44 unpatented mining claims (the "New ZPG Claims") covering part of the original ZPG Claims.
-On May 9, 2014, the Company entered into an exclusive option agreement with Steamship to acquire a 100% undivided interest in the New ZPG Claims.
-The claims are subject to a 3% NSR upon commencement of commercial production.
-In order to earn a 100% undivided interest in the New ZPG Claims the Company must incur exploration expenditures, or make cash payments to the vendor in lieu thereof, totaling USD \$660,000 on or before April 7, 2016.
+On May 9, 2014, the Company entered into an option agreement with Steamship to acquire a 100% undivided interest in the New ZPG Claims from Steamship Copper & Gold.
+To earn a 100% undivided interest in the New ZPG Claims the Company was required to incur exploration expenditures, or make cash payments to the vendor in lieu thereof, totaling US \$660,000 on or before April 7, 2016.